CurveDocs/curve-resources/docs/governance/understanding-governance.md

 If you're not sure about the technical details of submitting your proposal to the Ethereum blockchain, you can ask a member of the team to help.

+---

 ## **DAO Votes**

 *There are three kinds of votes:*

-1. Ownership votes, which control most functionality within the protocol.
+1. **Ownership votes**, which control most functionality within the protocol.
 These votes require a 30% quorum with 51% support.
-2. Parameter votes, which can modify pool parameters.
+2. **Parameter votes**, which can modify pool parameters.
 These votes require a 15% quorum with 60% support.
-3. Emergency votes, which consist of nine members, comprised of a mix of the Curve team and prominent figures within the DeFi community.
-Each member has one vote.
-Any member may propose a vote.
-A vote lasts for 24 hours and can be executed immediately once it receives 66% support.
+3. **Emergency votes**, which are executed through a multisig consisting of nine members, comprised of reputable figures within the DeFi and Crypto community.
+More here: [Emergency DAO](#emergency-dao).

 !!!info "Quorum"
     Intuitively, one might think that the total number of votes (`YES` and `NO`) would count towards the quorum.
 However, this is not the case here.
 Only `YES` votes are counted towards the quorum.